dk00/linking/README.md

 ### `handleActions(updaterMap[, defaultState={}]): reduce`

-Turn an updater map into a reduce function.
+Turn an updater map into a reducing function.

 The updater with key equal to type of dispatched action type is used for reduction.
 Current state and payload of the action is passed to the updater function, and result of it is shallowly merged into current state, like `setState`.